Fiserv/apim/docs/getting-started/make-your-first-api-call.md

 ## Prerequisites
 To make an API call, you need:
 - Fiserv Dev Studio user account
-- need to download postman collection
+- Need to download postman collection
-- import postman collection in to postman app
+- Import postman collection in to postman app
 - Get API_key and API_secret